Website Navigation: How to Improve Yours and Boost Sales

 If all this doesn't sound bad enough, let's illustrate just how much revenue is at stake.
 Dominik Angerer, the CEO of Storyblok, whose company did the research above on UX, said, "Five purchases per shopper in missed sales may not seem like a lot.
 But when you scale this up to the number of potential new customers businesses are missing out on, it becomes a very significant amount of money."

 Say your typical customer buys from you five times per year.
 Their average order value (AOV) is $100 for an annual total of about $500.
-If you lose even 500 customers a year due to poor navigation, that’s $250,000 in revenue gone.
+If you lose even 500 customers a year due to poor navigation, that's $250,000 in revenue gone.
 Lose 5,000 customers?
-That’s $2.5 million that you may not realize you’re losing if your site traffic is disproportionately higher.
-And, of course, it only goes further downhill with more potential customers.
+That's $2.5 million that you may not realize you're losing if your site traffic is disproportionately higher.
+And, of course, it only gets worse with more potential customers.

-The cherry on top is that bad site navigation also makes it harder for search engines to make sense of your website.
-That means worse rankings in search results and less organic traffic.
+The cherry on top is that poor site navigation also makes it harder for search engines to understand your website.
+That means worse search rankings and less organic traffic.

 In response, you may try to compensate by spending more on advertising to drive paid traffic.
 But without fixing the root problem and with rising ad costs, you'd be flushing money down the drain (i.e., spending more to make less).